pblouw/pysem/README.rst

 A suite of tools for doing NLP with distributed representations, with a specific focus on natural language inference tasks such as question answering and recognizing textual entailment.
-The
+These tools range from implementations of existing algorithms and techniques, to novel algorithms for generating sentences that follow from a given sentence.

 Features: